 We partner with rural communities to enable them to lead a dignified life.
 We do this by building their capabilities, strengthening community institutions and mobilising resources.

-At Gram Vikas, inclusion and equity are at the heart of what we do.
+At Gram Vikas, equity and dignity are at the heart of what we do.

 We've reached 600,000 people in 1700 villages.